Table of Contents

 What is HELLP syndrome?

-HELLP syndrome is a rare but serious illness in pregnancy.
+HELLP syndrome is a rare but serious illness during pregnancy.
+It is a version of preeclampsia, another pregnancy condition.
 It causes blood and liver problems in the mother.
-It stands for the 3 indicators of the syndrome:
+HELLP stands for the 3 indicators of the syndrome:

-- Hemolysis – breakdown of red blood cells.
+- Hemolysis – This is a breakdown of red blood cells.
 These carry oxygen from the lungs to the rest of the body.

 This illness can start quickly.
 It most often occurs in the last 3 months of pregnancy (the third trimester).
 It can also start soon after you have your baby.
 Women who have HELLP syndrome may have bleeding problems, liver problems, and blood pressure problems.
 Any of these can hurt both the mother and the baby.